sagemath/sagewiki_to_gh-2022-10-10/Conda.md

 = Conda for Sage Developers =

 You can develop Sage without building any of its dependencies (experimental) --- on my machine this takes 5 minutes.
 Assume you obtained Sage source tree and changed to its root.
-These instructions have been updated for [[https://trac.sagemath.org/ticket/30845|#30845]]
+These instructions have been updated for [[https://trac.sagemath.org/ticket/30845|#30845]] and are being added to the Sage installation guide in [[https://trac.sagemath.org/ticket/33426|#33426]]

 {{{
 $ export SAGE_NUM_THREADS=24                             # or whatever the meaningful value